BYLAWS OF THE NATIONAL ASSOCIATION OF STATE WORKFORCE AGENCIES

 In the event of a tie, the matter shall be put to a second vote after a period of additional discussion.
 In the event of a second tie, the matter shall be considered as not carried.

-Voting may be in person or by a written proxy signed by the member or such member's duly authorized attorney-in-fact.
+Voting may be in person (or virtually, if determined by the Board in Section 2) or by a written proxy signed by the member or such member's duly authorized attorney-in-fact.
 Written proxies must be received by the Secretary no less than two (2) hours prior to the start of the business session.
+If the Secretary is unable to attend, the Board shall select another individual to serve as Secretary for purposes of this section.
 Proxies shall be publicly reviewed prior to the start of the meeting.
 Oral proxies shall not be accepted.
 A proxy shall be valid for the business session for which it is received.

 Section 1 - Number, Classes, Election, and Terms.

-The directors shall consist of a maximum of (5) Officer-Directors, who shall constitute the Executive Committee, and the number of Regional Directors listed herein.
-The President, President-Elect, the most recent Past-President available to serve, Secretary, and Treasurer of the Corporation shall be the Officer-Directors, who shall serve as the Executive Committee.
-The Association’s Executive Director shall serve as a non-voting member of the Executive Committee, and may be asked to leave the meeting in the case of an executive session.
+The directors shall consist of a maximum of (5) Officer-Directors, who shall constitute the Executive Committee and the number of Regional Directors listed herein.
+The Chair, Chair-Elect, the most recent Past-Chair available to serve, Secretary, and Treasurer of the Corporation shall be the Officer-Directors, who shall serve as the Executive Committee.
+The Association’s President and Chief Executive Officer shall serve as a non-voting member of the Executive Committee and may be asked to leave the meeting in the case of an executive session.

 As provided in the Articles of Incorporation, at each Annual Conference the members shall elect Regional Directors in the following manner: one Regional Director and one Alternate Regional Director shall be nominated and elected from among the state administrators from each of the following regions:

 - Region I consisting of Maine, Massachusetts, New Hampshire, Puerto Rico, and Vermont.